isomerpages/govtech-gobusiness/_FAQ/1ge1-wedding.md

 #### **4. Do we need to practise safe distancing and safe management during the solemnization?**
 Yes, safe management measures must be in place for the solemnizations.

-For solemnizations held at home and the ROM(M), up to 10 persons can attend, excluding the Licensed Solemnizer, the interpreter (if any), and vendors (kept to a minimum) allowed to resume operations for your solemnization, subject to the following.
+For solemnizations held at home and the ROM(M) building, up to 10 persons can attend, excluding the Licensed Solemnizer, the interpreter (if any), and vendors (kept to a minimum) allowed to resume operations for your solemnization, subject to the following.

 For solemnizations held at other venues, couples can have up to 50 persons, excluding the Licensed Solemnizer, the interpreter (if any), and vendors (kept to a minimum) allowed to resume operations for your solemnization.
 If couples have more than 20 guests, attendees should be split into a designated core “wedding party” comprising up to 20 persons (including the bride and groom, and the 2 witnesses), and groups of up to five people for the remaining guests.
 The “wedding party” should maintain a 1 metre distance from the smaller groups of five.
 The groups of five should not intermingle or mix, and should also maintain 1 metre distance from each other.

 All attendees should also check their temperature and that they are feeling well before they attend your solemnization.
 For contact tracing purposes, you must inform your Licensed Solemnizer of the names of the attendees and vendors, and keep the attendance record for 14 days after your solemnization.
 For solemnizations in external venues (i.e. besides home and ROM/M Building), all guests should also check in and out via SafeEntry, and download and activate the TraceTogether app before attending the solemnization.

-With effect from 3 October 2020, the cap for solemnizations in external venues, such as places of worship and hotels, will be increased to 100 persons in total, split across multiple zones of up to 50 persons each.
-For more information on zoning requirements with effect from 3 Oct 2020, please refer to section VII of the FAQs.
+<span style="color:red">With effect from 3 October 2020, the cap for solemnizations in external venues, such as places of worship and hotels, will be increased to 100 persons in total, split across multiple zones of up to 50 persons each.
+For more information on zoning requirements with effect from 3 Oct 2020, please refer to section VII of the FAQs.</span>

 #### **5. Can the bride and groom remove face masks for the solemnization ceremony?
 Can the bride and groom use face shields in place of face masks?
 Can the rest of the attendees be unmasked for photo-taking?**
 The bride and groom should use face masks or face shields throughout the solemnization process.
 In addition, they may remove their masks and/or face shields for key moments of the solemnization, which includes the exchanging of vows, rings, to kiss and during march-ins/outs.
 However, the bride and groom must maintain a 2-metre distance from the rest of the attendees of the solemnization whenever masks and face shields have been removed.
 All other attendees must have their masks on throughout the solemnization process .